 New BMW iNEXT 2021: specs and on-sale date for electric SUV

-BMW has released new images of its iNEXT, a prototype large electric SUV of similar size to its X7 combustion-engined model.
-They show the car undergoing hot-weather testing in deserts of South Africa.
-The company says its programme in South Africa will evaluate and develop how the car handles extreme heat and solar radiation, as well as permanent dust formation and off-road terrain.
+In February 2020, BMW released its own images of the iNEXT undergoing hot-weather testing in deserts of South Africa.
+The company said the programme evaluated and developed how the car handles extreme heat and solar radiation, as well as permanent dust formation and off-road terrain.

 According to BMW, the iNEXT will "set new benchmarks in sportiness, efficiency and range in a battery-powered automobile", while its suspension control and driver-assistance systems will "pave the way for a further step towards autonomous driving".